Commercial Vehicle Technologies

 - Alternative fuel vehicles

 NREL's fleet test and evaluation team maintains several online tools.
 The Fleet DNA clearinghouse of commercial fleet vehicle operating data provides data summaries and visualizations similar to real-world genetics for medium- and heavy-duty fleet vehicles operating in a variety of vocations.
 The Drive Cycle Analysis Tool (DriveCAT) features drive cycle data for modeling, simulating, and testing vehicle systems and components.

-In addition to evaluating vehicle performance and operating data, NREL is assessing the fuel savings potential of semi-automated truck platooning, which reduces aerodynamic drag by grouping vehicles together and safely decreasing the distance between them via electronic coupling.
+In addition, NREL is assessing the fuel savings potential of semi-automated truck platooning, which reduces aerodynamic drag by grouping vehicles together and safely decreasing the distance between them via electronic coupling.

 NREL is also examining the use of truck stop electrification sites along the nation's busiest transportation corridors.
 Such sites allow truckers to maintain air conditioning, heat, and electricity by plugging into the electric grid instead of running their engines.

 This work supports the U.S. Department of Energy's Advanced Vehicle Testing Activity, which bridges the gap between R&D and the commercial availability of advanced technologies that reduce petroleum use and improve air quality.